 On the way to Schiphol

 If you come by public transport, put on your face mask before boarding the train or bus.
-Once you arrive at Schiphol, you can simply leave your face mask on or put it on where it is indicated.
+From the moment you arrive at Schiphol Plaza to when you get to the plane we kindly request that you wear a face mask.
 We recommend that you arrive at Schiphol 2 hours prior to your flight within Europe and 3 hours prior to an intercontinental flight.